 Galakrond Shaman deck list and strategy

-Here’s the Galakrond Shaman deck we’re using for the beginning of Ashes of Outland.
+Here’s the Galakrond Shaman deck we’re using for the current period of the Darkmoon Faire.
 We’ll keep you updated with any changes!

 |2 x Corrupt Elementalist|